discourse-network/discourse-network.github.io/_pages/conduits.md

 ### Chris Langridge, Head of Operations and Strategy at the Centre for Advanced Research Computing, University College London
 ![Chris Langridge](/assets/images/conduits/chris-langridge.jpg){:.align-left}

-[Chris](https://profiles.ucl.ac.uk/9900-chris-langridge) is the Head of Operations and Strategy for for Centre for Advanced Research Computing (ARC), overseeing a wide range of operational and strategic objectives to support delivery of a range of services and research.
-He is responsible for overseeing Departmental processes surrounding core operational activities, such as Finance, HR, IT and Estates as well as Education and Research, ensuring support of the strategic vision of the Department.
+[Chris](https://profiles.ucl.ac.uk/9900-chris-langridge) is the Head of Operations and Strategy for the Centre for Advanced Research Computing (ARC), overseeing a wide range of operational and strategic objectives to support delivery of a range of services and research.
+He is responsible for overseeing departmental processes surrounding core operational activities, such as Finance, HR, IT and Estates, as well as Education and Research, ensuring support of the strategic vision of the department.

  <hr class="cf"/>